microsoft/hyperspace/docs/_docs/03-ug-mutable-dataset.md

 enabled when creating an index.

 Due to the way Hybrid Scan enforces deletes at the query time, supporting deletes is more expensive than appended files.
-It could cause performance regression if an index has a number of deleted source files, especially for an index which is less effective for a given query.
-Therefore, you need to be aware of possible regression from it.
+It has some overhead to filter deleted rows, so you need to be aware of possible performance regression from it.

 We will provide several threshold configs after some experiments and optimizations.